Theoretical Foundations of Conformal Prediction: Computational shortcuts for full conformal prediction

 \subsection{A general approach: discretization}

 Moving beyond simple cases like linear regression and the Lasso, in general settings where the regression method and/or score function may be arbitrarily complex, we may no longer be able to derive computational shortcuts for computing $\cC(X_{n+1})$ efficiently.
+Therefore, we now consider a more general approach, where the full conformal prediction set is approximated via discretization.

 \paragraph{Naive discretization.} Since $\cC(X_{n+1})$ is impossible to compute exactly for $\cY=\R$ aside from special cases like the above, in practice it is common to use an informal discretization strategy, approximating $\R$ with a fine grid.
 The strategy is typically implemented as follows.
 Let $y^{(1)}<\dots<y^{(M)}$ be a prespecified list of values---typically these values are chosen to have equal spacing, $y^{(m+1)}-y^{(m)}=\Delta$ for each $m=1,\dots,M-1$.
-For each grid point, fit the score function by augmenting the dataset with a test point $(X_{n+1},y^{(m)})$,
+For each grid point $m\in[M]$, we then determine whether the full conformal prediction set contains the hypothesized value $y^{(m)}$: